 - Preserve and improve the community's affordable housing and small scale commercial uses by leveraging proximity to Purple Line stations and supporting the application of flexible zoning, density incentives, and expanded economic development programs. - Provide various housing options that serve all residents at different life stages and economic levels. - Preserve and protect historic resources for future generations.
-Add the Flower Theater (limited to the theater facade, two adjoining shoulders, and second wall plane to a depth of 40 feet from the theater building line) to the Locational Atlas and Index of Historic Sites and implement design guidelines to encourage compatible and appropriate future development nearby.
+Designate the Flower Theater (limited to the theater facade, two adjoining shoulders, and second wall plane to a depth of 40 feet from the theater building line) on the Master Plan for Historic Preservation and implement design guidelines to encourage compatible and appropriate future development nearby.